BroadbandForum/obudpst/README.md

 levels (granted at 2x the designated value) should be explicitly requested for each socket.*

-## Server Optimization - Particularly When Jumbo Frames Are Unavailable
+## Server Optimization
+**Important considerations when jumbo frames are unavailable...**

 By default, the sending rate table utilizes jumbo size datagrams when testing above 1 Gbps.
-As expected, maximum performance is obtained when the network also supports a jumbo MTU size (9000+ bytes).
+As expected, maximum performance is obtained when the network also supports a jumbo MTU size (>= 9000 bytes).
 However, some environments are restricted to a traditional MTU of 1500 bytes and would be required to fragment the jumbo datagrams into multiple IP packets.